edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-03-24-in-person-training-to-elearning-transition.md

 Standard [learning management systems](/blog/best-lms-for-small-business/) (LMS) may have worked in the past, but new eLearning platforms offer a richer, more data-driven experience through [xAPI](https://xapi.com/)-enabled learning record stores (LRS).
 Unlike the old LMS (which is still a good choice for many businesses!), LRS tracks not only what employees learn but also how they use it.

-{% picture blog blog/2021-03-24-in-person-training-to-elearning-transition01.jpg --alt An LRS tracks not only what employees learn, but how they use it %}
+{% picture "blog/2021/2021-03-24-in-person-training-to-elearning-transition01.jpg" , "An LRS tracks not only what employees learn, but how they use it" %}

 Switching to an LRS is one of the [top eLearning trends](/blog/elearning-trends-2021/) this year, but it may not work for every business.
 Take time to evaluate your best LMS vs. LRS options before moving to the next step.